Walter10z/Azure-SOC-Honeynet/README.md

 The architecture of the mini honeynet in Azure consists of the following components:

+- Virtual Machines (2 windows, 1 linux)
 - Virtual Network (VNet)
 - Network Security Group (NSG)
-- Virtual Machines (2 windows, 1 linux)
-- Log Analytics Workspace
 - Azure Key Vault
 - Azure Storage Account
+- Log Analytics Workspace
 - Microsoft Sentinel
+- Microsoft Defender

 In the initial "BEFORE" metrics phase, all resources were initially deployed and exposed to the internet.
 The Virtual Machines had both their Network Security Groups and built-in firewalls configured with broad accessibility, and all other resources were deployed with public endpoints that were visible to the Internet, meaning there was no utilization of Private Endpoints.